 Soy can also exacerbate a hormone imbalance because of its high phyto-estrogen content.
 The issue is that plant estrogen (phyto-estrogen) can block our estrogen receptors, and since they are many times weaker than our human estrogen, this can worsen an imbalance.
 One of the best things you can add to your diet for hormonal health is berries.
 By eating plenty of berries, you will support the glands of your endocrine system, which is where many hormones are made.

 How you exercise also impacts your hormonal health, because exercise triggers the generation and release of different hormones in response to your physical activity.
-You can read about the impact exercise has on your hormones in this article.
-I won’t go through it here because it is not directly related to the purpose of this post, but I still wanted to mention it, as it is quite interesting.
+I won’t go through it here because it is not directly related to the purpose of this post, but I still wanted to mention it, as it is interesting.

 Long periods of stress is toxic to hormonal health.
 This is because of how it impacts your adrenal glands, as they produce the hormone cortisol, which is deeply connected to the body’s stress response.